jooby-project/jooby/md/app.md

 ### PostConstruct/PreDestroy annotations

-If you prefer the annotation way... you can too:
+If you prefer the annotation way then:

 ```java
 @Singleton